Course overview, policies

 Academic Integrity Code will apply to this course.
 Please read

-through the code carefully. - Penalties for violating the code or the policies described here
+- Penalties for violating the code or the policies described here

 include failing this course, and are elaborated in the Academic Integrity Code.